AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/ios1en.png" width="350"/>

 4) Fill in the form for reporting a complaint.
 5) After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
-There will also be a link to monitor progress towards a solution of your problem.
+There will also be a link to monitor progress owards the solution of your problem.

 <a id="form"></a>

 ## **Filling in the form**

-### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
-If you're using a direct link, you’ll need to enter data manually.
+> ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
+If you're using a [direct link](agrd.io/report), you’ll need to enter data manually.

 1. Filling in the form starts with detailing the type and version of a product.